macbookandrew/scripts/readme.md

 - `du -ch --max-depth 2 / | sort -hr` Recursively list all folders by size descending—good for finding directories using a lot of space.

+##Find Version Number in All Files
+- `find /home/ -name revslider.php -exec grep -H 'Version:' \{} \;` Search through entire subdirectory of `/home` for the version number of RevSlider and show filename/path.

 ##Mount a “mounted-over” mount point

 - `mkdir /old-root`